 Concrete is one of the most widely used materials in the world as it is readily available.
 It has an impressive compression strength, making it ideal for building durable structures.
 But like any other material, concrete has downsides.
 It is prone to cracks and when that happens, the structure either needs repair or replacement.
 Depending on the location and accessibility of the structure, sometimes the repair can be expensive.
 To avoid this problem, self-healing concrete, also known as bacterial one, was developed, and we’ll examine its advantages and disadvantages.

 Once these fissures heal, spores switch back to the dormant state, ready to come to the rescue when the cracks form again.
 In a nutshell, this is how bacterial or self-healing concrete works.
-Now that you are well-versed with the topic, let’s delve straight into its pros and cons.
+Now that you are well-versed in the topic, let’s delve into its pros and cons in the upcoming sections.

 Advantages of bacterial concrete

-With bacterial concrete, you can even reach the smallest cracks, and some other benefits are as follows.
+With bacterial concrete, you can even reach the smallest cracks, and some other advantages are as follows:

 3. It improves the compressive strength